Jesus Borja

-Jesus "Jesse" Camacho Borja (born September 14, 1948) is a Northern Mariana Islander politician and lawyer who served as the fourth lieutenant governor of the Northern Mariana Islands from January 10, 1994 until January 12, 1998 under former Democratic Governor Froilan Tenorio.
+Jesus Camacho "Jesse" Borja (born September 14, 1948) is a Northern Mariana Islander politician and lawyer who served as the fourth lieutenant governor of the Northern Mariana Islands from January 10, 1994 until January 12, 1998 under former Democratic Governor Froilan Tenorio.

 Biography

 Early life

-Borja was born on September 14, 1948, to parents, Antonia Sablan Camacho and Ricardo Tudela Borja.
-He married his wife, the former Mary Anne Mangloña Pangelinan, in July 1972.
-The couple have six children - Dora, Leticia, Jesse, Richard, Amanda and Emmanuel.
+Borja was born on September 14, 1948, to Antonia Sablan Camacho and Ricardo Tudela Borja.
+He married his wife, Mary Anne Mangloña Pangelinan, in July 1972.
+They have six children - Dora, Leticia, Jesse, Richard, Amanda and Emmanuel.

 He received a Juris Doctor in 1974 from the Georgetown University Law Center in Washington D.C.